MMike17/ArtOfRally_BetterDamage/Readme.md

 ### Drift

 - **enableDriftDamage** : will enable damages on the car when it drifts.
 This will display all other settings in this category.
 - **driftPunctureProbability** : is the probability percent that a tire will puncture after 20 seconds of drifting (cumulative / default 1%).

 ### Overheat

 - **enableOverheatDamage** : will enable the overheat damages to the engine and turbo (if the car has one).
 Thus will display all other settings in the category.
 - **overheatRPMThresholdPercent** : is the engine RPM percent threshold above which the engine will enter overheat status.
 - **overheatRPMBalancePercent** : is the engine RPM percent threshold under which the engine will cool down the most efficiently.
 - **overheatSpeedMult** : is a multiplier for the speed at which the engine reaches the state of overheating.
 - **overheatCooldownSpeedMult** : is a multiplier for the speed at which the engine can cool down.
+- **overheatTurboDamageMult** : is a multiplier for raw turbo damage.

 ### Gearbox